opinderkaur/opinderkaur.github.io/_pages/research.md

 "Beyond Literacy: Intergenerational Health Effects of Adult Learning in India" (draft available on request)

-"Teacher value-added spillovers: How far they transcend?" (draft available on request)
+"Teacher Value-Added Spillovers: How Far They Transcend?" (draft available on request)

 "Can Institutions Mitigate Climate Change Impacts on Childhood Immunization?
 Evidence from South Asia" with Farhan Majid